HackSmith010/FaceFy/README.md

-# 👁️ FaceFy - AI Face Recognition System..🤖
+# 👁️ FaceFy - AI Face Recognition System...🤖

 **FaceFy** is an advanced **face recognition** system using AI and deep learning.
 It can be used for **authentication, security, and identity verification** in real-time.